dubit/unity-http/README.md

 * Super headers

 ## Requirements
-Unity 2017.3 and above (Required for GetTexture, SendRequest() and Assembly Definitions).
+Unity 2017.3 and above (Required for GetTexture, SendWebRequest() and Assembly Definitions).

 ## How to use it.